St. Mary County, Louisiana Property Taxes

 Property taxes in St. Mary County are calculated based on the tax assessed value, which is often lower than the actual market value due to property tax exemptions such as the homestead or senior exemption.

 Understanding your county's property tax system, exemptions, and reduction opportunities can lead to significant savings.
-Whether you live in Franklin or another part of St. Mary County, knowing local tax details benefits homeowners and investors.
+Whether you live in St. Mary County or another part of St. Mary County, knowing local tax details benefits homeowners and investors.

 St. Mary County, Louisiana Property Tax Bill Calculator